Arkady-Dymkov/local-processing-ollama/README.md

 - Check that the Ollama host URL in the plugin settings is correct
 - Verify that you have pulled the model you're trying to use

-### Processing Large Transcripts
+### Processing Large Texts

-For very large transcripts:
+For very large texts or transcripts:
 - Consider breaking them into smaller chunks
 - Use a model with a larger context window if available
 - Be patient, as processing large texts can take time